-The Company intends to invest the proceeds of the Offering primarily in debt and equity securities of private U.S. middle-market companies or such other investments as are described below in Item 1(c).
+The Company intends to invest the proceeds of the Offering primarily in debt and equity securities of private U.S. middle-market companies.
+The Company anticipates that it will take up to two years to invest substantially all of the net proceeds received by the Company from the Offering due to the time necessary to identify, evaluate, structure, negotiate and close suitable investments in private U.S. middle-market companies.
+In the interim, the Company will invest the net proceeds as discussed below in Item 1(c).